REPAIRING MYSQL DATABASES WITH PHPMYADMIN

 To repair MySQL database tables with phpMyAdmin, follow these:

-- Log in to cPanel or open phpMyAdmin directly if you already know how to do it.
+Log in to cPanel or open phpMyAdmin directly if you already know how.

-The phpMyAdmin administration page will open in a new window. - In the left sidebar, click the name of the database you want to work with.
+The phpMyAdmin administration page will open in a new window.
+Click the database name you want to work within the left sidebar.
 For instance, the image below shows the selected database named example_wordpress:

 To select all of the tables at once, select the checkbox Check All.

-In the drop-down menu, select “With selected: Repair table.” phpMyAdmin then starts the repairing process and will let you know whether the repair process is successful or not.
+In the drop-down menu, select “With selected: Repair table.” phpMyAdmin then starts the repairing process and will let you know whether the repair process is successful.

 REPAIRING MYSQL DATABASES WITH ADMINER

 Adminer is a mighty small database administration software with nearly the same features as PHPMyAdmin.
-The significant advantage is that this tool consists of only one single file, which makes installing and using this tool extremely simple.
+The significant advantage is that this tool consists of only one file, making installing and using this tool extremely simple.

 After uploading the adminer file to the website, you can immediately start using the adminer.
 Open it up in your web browser and log in to your database: